arogyad/autograd/README.md

 # Autograd
 A pytorch + tinygrad like DAG graph auto differentiation engine.
-The implementation is a simpler version of Candle's autograd.
-Very simple & decently documented.
+This is a simple version of a real autograd engine.